kiboschool/tk-intro-to-data/src/lessons/intro-to-data/data-and-data-categories.md

  -->

 ## 👩🏾‍🎨 Practice: Check your understanding
-With your knowledge of data and different data types, check your understanding by grouping the following sample data into their suitable data types.
+With your knowledge of data and different data types, check your understanding by attempting the foling questions:
+1. Group the following sample data into their suitable data types.
-1. age
+    - age
-2. incomeGPS coordinates or
+    - incomeGPS coordinates or
-3. maps
+    - maps
-4. product type
+    - product type
-5. stock prices
+    - stock prices
-6. web traffic
+    - web traffic
-7. moview reviews
+    - moview reviews
-8. ethnicity
+    - ethnicity

+2. Do you think any of the sample data should be in more than one category?

-> 👉🏾 In the next section, we'll look at data science tools and explore a sample dataset.
+> 👉🏾 In the next section, we'll look at data science tools and explore some sample dataset.